Mike-code1805/olademar-frontend-admin/README.md

-# OlaDeMar Frontend Server
+# OlaDeMar Frontend Admin

 ## Abstract
-First version of the OlaDeMar ecommerce backend.
+Second version of the OlaDeMar ecommerce frontend with admin.

 ## Available Scripts